 I believe in sustainable tourism, and love off-the-beaten-track treasures, and any underground site!

-I am a member of ANGT-Associazione Nazionale Guide Turistiche (National Association of Tourist Guides), of FEDERAGIT ROMA- CONFESERCENTI (Federation of Rome Guides), and of AGTAR-Associazione Guide Turistiche Abilitate Roma (Association of Qualified Tourist Guides of Rome).
+I am a member of ANGT-Associazione Nazionale Guide Turistiche (National Association of Tourist Guides) and of AGTAR-Associazione Guide Turistiche Abilitate Roma (Association of Qualified Tourist Guides of Rome).

 I am on Facebook at https://www.facebook.com/archaeowalks

-The logo is my interpretation of so called “Gradiva”, literally “she who walks”.
-Could not think of a better choice for ArchaeoWalks!
-It is actually part of an ancient marble relief, an ancient Roman replica from a Greek original of the IV BC, today at the Vatican Museums, Rome.
-It probably portrayed three women moving from the right associated to other three women mirroring them: the Horae (goddesses of the seasons and the natural portions of time) and the Aglaurids (deities of the nightly dew).
-This elegant walking woman inspired German writer W. Jensen: he called her Gradiva (after Mars Gradivus, the Roman god of war walking through battle), and wrote the novel “Gradiva.
+The website’s logo is my interpretation of the so called “Gradiva”, literally “she who walks”.
+Gradiva is actually part of an ancient marble relief, an ancient Roman replica from a Greek original of the IV century BC, today at the Vatican Museums, Rome.
+It probably originally portrayed three women moving from the right associated to other three women mirroring them: the Horae (goddesses of the seasons and the natural portions of time) and the Aglaurids (deities of the nightly dew).
+This elegant walking woman inspired German writer W. Jensen: he called her Gradiva (after Mars Gradivus, the Roman god of war “walking through the battle”), and wrote the novel “Gradiva.
 A Pompeian Fantasy” (1903).
 Jensen’s novel later inspired S. Freud’s essay “Delusion and Dream in Jensen’s Gradiva” (1906).
 Art historian A. Warburg also wrote a paper on her.
-Both Jensen and Freud owned a cast of this relief (in Freud’s office it was on the wall by the famous couch!).
+Both Jensen and Freud owned a cast of this relief (in Freud’s office it was on the wall above the famous couch!).